mardiros/fastlife/docs/source/user/getting_started.md

 # Getting Started

+Today, there is a myriad of tools to start a Python project.

+The `fastlifeweb` package can be installed from PyPI with your preferred virtualenv manager.

 ## First Steps

-We can start with a simple hello world app, the fast api first step, revisited.
+We can start with a simple hello world app, the {term}`FastAPI` first step, revisited.

 ## hello world app